kalondepeace/Celo-Faucet/README.md

 ## Introduction
 Building a token faucet on the Celo blockchain can be an exciting project for developers interested in exploring decentralized finance (DeFi) and blockchain technology.
 Token faucets are a popular tool in the world of blockchain, as they allow users to obtain a small amount of a particular cryptocurrency for free.
 This can be useful for testing purposes, user adoption, or community engagement.

 With the Celo blockchain's focus on accessibility and financial inclusion, building a token faucet on this platform can help to provide users with easy access to digital assets and drive the adoption of the Celo ecosystem.
-In this guide, we will explore the steps involved in building a token faucet on the Celo blockchain, including the necessary tools, resources, and best practices to create a functional and secure faucet and deploy it on the Celo blockchain
+In this guide, we will explore the steps involved in building a token faucet on the Celo blockchain, including the necessary tools, resources, and best practices to create a functional and secure faucet and deploy it on the Celo blockchain.
+Here is a [demo](https://kalondepeace.github.io/Celo-Faucet/) of what we will build.
+All the code can be found [here](https://github.com/kalondepeace/Celo-Faucet)

 ### Table Of Contents
 - [Introduction](#introduction)